Noah Fant Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 - Fant (10 red zone targets) has been the recipient of 17.5% of his team's 57 red zone pass attempts.

-- The Broncos have called a pass in 55.0% of their plays from scrimmage this year while running the ball 45.0% of the time.
-This offensive attack ranks 23rd in the NFL in points scored.
+- The Broncos, who rank 23rd in the NFL in points scored, have dropped back to pass 55.0% of the time while running the ball 45.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Fant's matchup with the Chargers.